• Skip to primary navigation

 Pirozhki Buns with Filling

 Ground cherries also make a delicious filling for pirozhki.
 When topped with sugar, they become incredibly tasty.
-Speaking of sugar, it is always mixed with flour at a ratio of 2-3 sugar to 1 flour, which allows the sugar to thicken when baked.
+Speaking of sugar, it is always mixed with flour at a ratio of 2-3 parts sugar to 1 part flour, which allows the sugar to thicken when baked.
 Precooking the filling, as is done with pie, is not necessary.

 Pirozhki Buns with Filling